Before unterkayness goes into suspended animation:

 John Borowicz favors the 000 brush.
 But as you can see in

-, most anything from post-mod allegory to closely rendered portraiture issues forth.
+son of the forest, most anything from post-mod allegory to closely rendered portraiture issues forth.

 ConcreteBeat takes a video camera into the NYC streets & subways to appreciate/document/help promote public performers.
 Many but not all are musicians like Melissa the Loud playing the Hurdy-Gurdy.
 There are performance videos, interviews and info on club dates.